 - Updated resume (optional, but helpful)

-- Married couples need to have been married for at least one year prior to serving.
-If a couple would like to request an exception, more screening steps will apply.
+- Married couples should be married for at least one year before serving.
+If a couple would like to request an exception, more screening steps will be applied.

 - If a married volunteer is serving without their spouse, they are limited to three months of service, per Church policy.